bereanarchive/bereanarchive/articles/about.md

 The goal is to have many other people [contribute](/articles/about/contribute) to this site.
 What they reveal about themselves is up to them.

-## Are you young earth?
-This site doesn't take a position on the age of the earth.
-I don't take a position.
-We just present the data and see where it goes.
-If you want to argue for one side or the other, talk with us and submit an article.